nadhifarares/death-prediction/README.md

-Sure, here's a README based on the provided information:

 # Reducing Patient Mortality at RS Rares

 This project is focused on the goal of decreasing the number of patient deaths at RS Rares, a medical institution.
 The primary objective of this project is to develop strategies and interventions that will lead to a reduction in patient mortality over the upcoming one-year period.